Contact Counseling Services

 - National Association of Mental Health (NAMI)

 - Lesbian, Gay, Bisexual & Transgender National Hotline: 1.800.246.PRIDE (7743)

 Counseling Services are free for students currently enrolled in a degree-granting program and include the following:

-- Counseling for such matters as: anxiety, stress, depression, self esteem, relationship concerns, sexual assault, grief and loss, family stress, lesbian, gay, bisexual issues, college-related transition and other developmental issues.
+- Counseling for such matters as anxiety, stress, depression, self-esteem, relationship concerns, sexual assault, grief and loss, family stress, gender identity, college-related transition, and other developmental issues.

 - Individual Counseling and Therapy provides students the opportunity to meet one-on-one with a professional counselor to address concerns they may be confronted with that could impede their ability to achieve academically.